Culture of Dominica

 The culture of Dominica is formed by the inhabitants of the Commonwealth of Dominica.
 Dominica is home to a wide range of people.
-Although it was historically occupied by several native tribes, it was the Taíno and Island Caribs (Kalinago) tribes that remained by the time European settlers reached the island.
+Although it was historically occupied by several native tribes, it was the Taíno and Kalinago tribes that remained by the time European settlers reached the island.
 "Massacre" is a name of a river dedicated to the murders of the native villagers by both French and British settlers, because the river "ran red with blood for days."
 Each (French and British) claimed the island and imported slaves from Africa.
-The remaining Caribs now live on a 3700 acre Carib Territory on the east coast of the island.
+The remaining Kalinago now live on a 3700 acre Kalinago Territory on the east coast of the island.
 They elect their own chief.

 Dominica is often seen as a society that is migrating from collectivism to that of individualism.
 The economy is a developing one that previously depended on agriculture.
 Signs of collectivism are evident in the small towns and villages that are spread across the island.

 Dominican cuisine is similar to that of other Caribbean countries.
 Common main courses comprise meat (usually chicken, but can be goat, lamb, or beef) covered in sauce.
 The sauces are either spicy pepper sauces, or concoctions made from local fruit.
 A huge variety of local fruit, from tamarind to passion fruit, are served on the island, usually in juice or sauce form.
 Soursop is peeled and eaten raw.
 Sorrel, a red flower that only blooms around Christmas, is boiled into a bright red drink.

-The national psyche
+National psyche

 Dominica draws on a mix of cultures.
 Names of French places appear as often as English.
 African language, foods and customs often mingle with European traditions as part of the island's Creole culture.
 The Caribs still carve dugouts (canoes), build houses on stilts, and weave distinctive basketwork.
 Rastafarian and Black pride influences are also common.
 The Bahá'í Faith in Dominica is practiced by about 1% of the population.
 However, the core of Dominican culture is deeply embedded in the European culture, specifically that of the British.
 This is reflected in the etiquette, courtesies, mannerisms, bureaucracies and so on, observed throughout the island.

 With an almost 80% Roman Catholic population, conservative and traditional values are strong.
 Family holds an important place in Dominican society.
 To a great enough extent that a government poster warning Dominicans of the dangers of transporting illegal drugs lists separation from family (followed by imprisonment and loss of life) as the number one deterrent to the crime.